González Calvillo, S.C.

 How is the ownership of Real Estate evidenced in your jurisdiction?

-Ownership and security interests over any real property located in Mexico is first evidenced with the public deed issued by the Notary Public formalizing the transaction that granted ownership or created the security interest of the real estate, but most importantly and finally with the title ownership registrations with the local PRP or the National Agrarian Registry (RAN), the latter when dealing with ejido land (special agrarian land ownership regime).
+Ownership over any real property located in Mexico is first evidenced with the public deed issued by the Notary Public formalizing the transaction that granted ownership or created the security interest over the real estate, but most importantly and finally with the title ownership registrations before the local PRP or the certificates issued by National Agrarian Registry (RAN), the latter when dealing with ejido land (special agrarian land ownership regime).
 Title ownership needs to be in all cases verified with the information that appears on record at the real file (folio real) or agrarian file (folio agrario), held by the local PRP or RAN as appropriate.
 Best title to a real estate will be recognized to that which appears as owner in the referred folios.